mmmmjjjjjjjj/TD-SP-Templates/README.md

 including a Sensory set file with a single drum MIDI starter template and a blank kit building template.

 Visit the assets folder and download direct from GitHub!
 Must have TouchDesigner already installed in order to open and use template.
-Visit deritivative.ca for a free download.
+Visit https://derivative.ca/ for a free download.

 MIDI Mapping directions: